Body Of American Michael Sharp, U.N. Peacekeeper In Congo, Found In Shallow Grave

 Michael approached the violent rebels by showing that he understood their worldview of the past.
 He believed the rebels were nostalgic for a mythical home and were trying to rewind history to a time that never actually existed in the first place.

 The fantasy of the Congolese rebels was for an era that only existed in their imagination, an era when they ruled neighboring Rwanda and killed their ethnic enemies with impunity.
-Michael acknowledged their violent ethnic fantasy, and in fact he completely understood the psychology behind it.
+Michael acknowledged their violent ethnic fantasy, and in fact, he completely understood the psychology behind it.
 In his opinion, someone who dreams so deeply of home is deeply homesick, and it was this homesickness that Michael and his colleagues were trying to capitalize on.

 Was Murdered UN Congo Worker, Mennonite Michael Sharp, a Martyr? https://t.co/1tWm6JlKwY pic.twitter.com/99f28XKhds